Boris Johnson faces battle over non-UK vaccine passports | ExBulletin

 Boris Johnson faces battle over non-UK vaccine passports

-The prospect of having to show a certificate to access shops or bars has outraged members of the Conservatives’ Covid Recovery Group (CRG), while Labor has slammed the discriminatory and ill-considered proposals.
+The prospect of having to present a certificate to access shops or bars angered members of the Conservatives’ Covid Recovery Group (CRG), while Labor criticized the “discriminatory” and “poorly thought out” proposals.

 With Labor opposition also hardening, and concern about the SNP, the government would find it difficult to get the measures through the Commons if Mr Johnson pushes them to vote.

-Ministers excluded certification for the April 12 or May 17 milestones from the roadmap, but documents in paper form or on an NHS application could be introduced later this year.
+Ministers excluded certification for the April 12 or May 17 milestones from the roadmap, but the documents – in paper form or on an NHS app – could be introduced later this year.

-Mr Johnson suggested vaccination passports for overseas travel would be a reality, as many countries were considering the possibility.
+Mr Johnson suggested vaccination passports for overseas travel “were going to be a reality” because many countries were considering the possibility.

-Domestically, he indicated that we will also be looking at the role of a number of signals you can give that you are not contagious, highlighting the role of mass testing.
+Domestically, he indicated that “we will also be looking at the role of a number of signals that you can give that you are not contagious,” stressing the role of mass testing.

-Former Conservative Minister Steve Baker, deputy chairman of the CRG, said the requirement to present documents would not be British.
+Former Conservative Minister Steve Baker, deputy chairman of the CRG, said the requirement to present documents would be “non-British”.

-The government’s review suggested that if a formal system is not in place, businesses could ask customers for proof of Covid status in order to access their premises anyway.
+The government’s review suggests that if a formal system is not in place, businesses could ask customers for proof of Covid status in order to access their premises anyway.

-According to the provisional findings of the governments review, public transport and essential stores or services would not require an immunization passport.
+The provisional findings of the government’s review said public transport and essential stores or services would not require vaccine passports.

 But that left open the possibility that non-essential outlets would be forced to verify their customers.

-Westminster SNP chief Ian Blackford said ministers needed to tackle significant issues of fairness, ethics and privacy.
+SNP Westminster chief Ian Blackford said ministers must tackle “considerable issues” on “fairness, ethics and privacy”.

-The Oxford / AstraZeneca vaccine trial in children has been suspended as regulators investigate reports of a rare form of blood clot in adults, but the university said no safety concerns have arisen of the test itself.
+– The Oxford / AstraZeneca vaccine trial in children has been suspended as regulators investigate reports of a rare form of blood clot in adults, but the university said no safety concerns exist. ‘had arisen from the test itself.

-High school and college students in England will need to continue to wear face masks in class upon their return after Easter as a precaution.
+– Pupils in secondary schools and colleges in England will be required to continue to wear face masks in class upon their return after Easter as a precautionary measure.

-The Valneva Covid-19 vaccine, which is expected to be manufactured in the UK, produces a strong immune response, Health Secretary Matt Hancock said following promising results in an early phase one / two study involving 153 people.
+– The Valneva Covid-19 vaccine, expected to be manufactured in the UK, produces a “strong immune response,” Health Secretary Matt Hancock said following promising results from a phase one study / two early stage involving 153 people.

-Another 20 people are believed to have died within 28 days of testing positive for Covid-19 on Tuesday, bringing the UK total to 126,882.
+– 20 more people are said to have died within 28 days after testing positive for Covid-19 on Tuesday, bringing the UK total by this measure to 126,882.

 Meanwhile, the prime minister insisted he would not deviate from his roadmap outside of the lockdown despite warnings from science advisers that the plan could lead to a third wave of cases and deaths of coronavirus.

-The Pandemic Influenza Modeling Science Group (Spi-M), which advises the government, produced a document dated March 31 suggesting that subsequent steps in the roadmap outside of lockdown were very likely to result in an increase hospital cases and deaths.
+The Pandemic Influenza Modeling Science Group (Spi-M), which advises the government, produced a document dated March 31 suggesting that subsequent steps in the roadmap out of lockdown were “highly likely” to result in an increase in hospital cases and deaths.

 Further easing of restrictions in England are scheduled for May 17 and June 21.